User-generated e-learning site Kahoot acquires Actimo for up to $33M to double down on corporate sector – TechCrunch

 As Kahoot looks to find more than just a transient place in a company’s IT and software fabric — transience of attention always being a risk with anything gaming-based — it makes a lot of sense to pick up Actimo and work on ways of coupling the platform with its other corporate work.
 You can also imagine a time when it might create a similar kind of dashboard for the educational sector.

-“We are excited to welcome the Actimo team to be part of the fast-growing Kahoot! family,” said Kahoot!
-CEO, Eilert Hanoa, in a statement.
+“We are excited to welcome the Actimo team to be part of the fast-growing Kahoot! family,” said Kahoot CEO, Eilert Hanoa, in a statement.
 “This acquisition will further extend Kahoot!’s corporate learning offerings, by providing solutions tailored for the frontline segment, as well as to solidify company culture and engagement among remote and distributed teams in companies of all types and sizes.
 This continues our expressed ambition to also grow through M&A by adding strategic capabilities that we can leverage across our global platform.”

 “We are thrilled to join forces with Kahoot! in our mission to develop next-level solutions that connect remote employees and boost employee engagement and productivity,” said Eske Gunge, CEO at Actimo, in a statement.
 “Being part of Kahoot! and with our experience from working with innovative and ambitious enterprises across industries, we can together set a new standard for corporate learning and engagement.”